hannajas/WP1-grotenete-analysis/README.md

     + `\metadata.R:`: processing metadata
     + `\velocity.R:`: evaluating the calculated velocities (from cross_sections/get_velocities)
 * `preprocessing_INBO_data.R:` preprocess the telemetry data (starting from `/raw/migration.csv` and saved at `/interim/migration_env_filter.csv`)
-    + calulate the alterantive speed by incorporating the residence times at the receivers in the swimtime
+    + calculate the alternative speed by incorporating the residence times at the receivers in the swimtime
         - `\src\calculate_speed_function.R:` function to calculate the speed for a dataframe with data from one eel
     + recalcutate the smooth eel track (remove timelimit for which a new track was started)
     + 'downstream' column: calculate wheter migration is downstream